rfbr/PDR_with_Deep_Learning/README.md

 Our neural network can be divided into three main parts:
 - A convolutional part: accelerometer and gyroscope data are preprocessed separatly.
 We use 3 layers to extract local features (1D convolutional layer/max pooling/1D convolutional layer) and then concatenate the results.
 - A LSTM part: we use two LSTM layers to process preprocessed IMU data as a time series.
-- A multi-loss layer: this part is used to optimize the different weights between the different loss functions used.
+- A multi-loss layer: this part is used to optimize the different weights between the different loss functions in use.

 Project architecture
 =